Katherine Heigl Pitched A ’27 Dresses’ Sequel To Her Costars & They Couldn’t Have Looked More Horrified

 Marsden, who starred in the X-Men movies, finally piped up and said he was on Fox’s side, joking that he wouldn’t want Heigl’s plot to make it to the big screen.

-Heigl, who has been said to be notoriously difficult to work with on set, has had a handful of blockbuster hits as well as a few television series, but nothing as major as her Emmy nominated sting on Grey’s Anatomy.
+Heigl, who has been said to be notoriously difficult to work with on set, has had a handful of blockbuster hits as well as a few television series, but nothing as big as her Emmy-nominated role on Grey’s Anatomy.
 As Vanity Fair reported, Heigl found herself in the middle of a media kerfuffle following comments about her mega-hit Knocked Up, saying she found the movie “a little sexist.”

 View this post on Instagram